Subscribe to Updates

 Common problems to salivary glands and ducts

-Salivary gland injuries:
+Salivary gland injuries

-Xerostomia (dry mouth):
+Xerostomia (dry mouth)

-no liquids, no moisture and as a result a feeling of dry mouth.
-Low saliva production and changes in quality of your saliva is leading to xerostomia, but it is good to know about what causes this situation.
-You can have a temporary xerostomia or dry mouth and permanent dry mouth.
-Temporary causes can be infections in your salivary gland, medications, hormonal changes, dehydration, sialolithiasis and other risk factors.
-For permanent dry mouth, usually age is one big cause, the higher the age, the more risks of xerostomia.
-Radiation therapy, diseases like renal disease, immunodeficiency diseases like HIV and sjӧgren’s syndrome are important causes to name for the permanent dry mouth.
+Temporary causes can be infections in your salivary gland, medications, hormonal changes, dehydration, sialolithiasis, and other risk factors.
+For permanent dry mouth, aging usually is one big factor.
+The higher the age, the more risks of xerostomia.
+Radiation therapy, diseases like renal disease, immunodeficiency diseases like HIV, and sjӧgren’s syndrome are important causes to name for permanent dry mouth.

-sialolithiasis or salivary stone is the development of stones (sialoliths) in the ducts, which can block your gland and can cause pain and swelling.
-A salivary stone is more common in the Wharton’s duct or submandibular glands.
 Depending on the location of your salivary gland and ducts, you will feel pain and swelling on that site.
-Why sialolithiasis occurs mostly in Wharton’s duct?
-Because here the saliva contains more calcium salt and the Wharton’s duct is longer, making it more at risk of calcium slat accumulation.
+Why does sialolithiasis occur mostly in Wharton’s duct?
+Because here the saliva contains more calcium salt and the Wharton’s duct is longer, making it more at risk of calcium accumulation.
 When Wharton’s duct is blocked by salivary stones, you have pain on the floor of your mouth or under your tongue.

-sialadenitis is an infection in your glands and ducts mainly in the parotid gland and submandibular glands.
+Sialadenitis is an infection in your glands and ducts mainly in the parotid gland and submandibular glands.
 It accompanies pain and swelling.
-The causes of sialadenitis can be blockage because of salivary stones (sialolithiasis), bacteria like Staphylococcus auerus, viral viruses such as mumps, influenza and Epstein-Barr virus.
-There are more factors that can lead to the development of sialadenitis like malnutrition and dehydration, but sometime it can be a chronic infection, which the causes are usually related to the immune systems diseases like sjӧgren’s syndrome and rheumatoid arthritis.
+The causes of sialadenitis can be blockage because of salivary stones (sialolithiasis), bacteria like Staphylococcus aureus, viral viruses such as mumps, influenza, and Epstein-Barr virus.

-Sjӧgren’s syndrome:
+Sjӧgren’s syndrome

-sjӧgren’s syndrome is an autoimmune disorder that happens more in women, about 90% of cases.
-It causes dry mouth and dry eyes.
-The exact causes are not known but environmental factors, genetics, viruses and infections could be main reasons for the sjӧgren’s syndrome development.
-It can be associated with other systemic diseases mostly with rheumatoid arthritis.
-What is important to know is that sjӧgren’s syndrome can cause problems to salivary glands by appearance of symptoms like gland enlargement (parotid gland) and there are more complication that follows including xerostomia, gum diseases, dental caries and changes in your taste.
+What is important to know is that sjӧgren’s syndrome can cause problems to salivary glands by the appearance of symptoms like swollen gland (parotid gland).
+There are more complication that follows including xerostomia, gum diseases, dental caries, and changes in your taste.

 kidodent